 Client has repeatedly failed to make payment multiple times despite reassurances.
-He is probably avoiding taking your phone calls, needs more time to clear your payment, has started to unreasonably dispute your services or other excuses..
+He is probably avoiding taking your phone calls, he needs more time to clear your payment, he has started to unreasonably dispute about the quality of your services ..
 Time is up.

 Let an expert collection agency deal with the situation.
-Involvement of a Collection Agency is a game changer.
+Involvement of a Small Business Collection Agency is truly a game changer.

-If you remain on the sidelines whether to transfer an account to a collection agency or not, the situation will only get worse with time.
-Approach a collection agency if your payment has been due for over 60 days.
+If you remain on the sidelines whether to transfer an account to a collection agency or not, the situation will only get worse over time.
+Without a doubt, approach a small business collection agency if your payment has been due for over 60 days.

-Involvement of a professional collection agency automatically puts an astronomical pressure on the client.
-Collection agencies have many tricks and legal ways to collect money which you may not know.
+Involvement of a professional debt collection agency automatically puts an astronomical pressure on the client.
+Collection agencies have many tricks and legal ways to collect money which you may not even know.

 Most commercial collection agencies will not charge you anything till your money is collected.
-Depending on the amount owed and circumstances, collection agencies charge typically between 30% to 50% of the amount they are able to collect.
+Depending on the amount owed and circumstances, a small business collection agency will charge between 30% to 40% of the amount they are able to collect.
 Fully understand the fee structure before hiring a collection agency.

-10. Maintain proper proof of the services/products delivered and communications thereafter.
+10. Maintain proper proof of the services/products delivered and all communications made thereafter.

 Keep all invoices, proof of goods or services delivered, and copies of reminder invoices sent by you.
 Also keep a copy of communications done via email and date/time of phone calls made by you to your client and what they have been telling you.
-Put all this information in the “Notes” section of your Collection Agency’s debt assignment form.
+Provide this information to your Collection Agency while submitting this account.

-Depending on your situation your collection agency will advice you if filing a lawsuit is advisable or if they want to try to solve the situation amicably in their own way.
+Depending on your situation, your small business collection agency will advice you if filing a lawsuit is advisable or if they want to try to solve the situation amicably in their own way.

-Obviously, there is no guarantee that your business relationship with the client will remain intact, but a step by step approach will increase the chances of resolving things in a nice way.
+Obviously, there is no guarantee that your business relationship with the client will remain intact, but a step by step approach will increase the chances of resolving things in an amicablemanner.